 page is divided into different "lanes" describing the control of different

 organizational chart units.
-A symbol appearing in a particular "lane" is within
+An organizational chart symbol appearing in a particular "lane" is within

 the control of that organizational unit.
 This technique allows the analyst to